jasonyu48/concept_discovery/README.md

 ## Why and How Auxiliary Tasks Improve JEPA Representations (P-JEPA)

 This repository contains the reference code for the paper “Why and How Auxiliary Tasks Improve JEPA Representations.”
-It implements a practical Joint-Embedding Predictive Architecture with an auxiliary regression head (P-JEPA) and provides a simple counting environment to reproduce the qualitative/quantitative findings in the paper.
+It implements a Joint-Embedding Predictive Architecture with an auxiliary regression head (P-JEPA) and provides a counting environment to reproduce the qualitative/quantitative findings in the paper.

 At a glance:
 - P-JEPA jointly trains an encoder E, latent dynamics T, and an auxiliary head P on top of latent states.